ShiqiYu/CPP/week01/README.md

 }
 ```

-Since macros behaviors like text replacement, sometimes it is dangerous and cause bugs.
+Since macros behaves like text replacement, sometimes it is dangerous and cause bugs.
 If we define `PI` as `2.14+1.0`, the statement is grammatically correct.

 ```cpp
 #define PI 2.14+1.0